littlebirdelectronics/LB-00149/README.md

 ## Description:

-This high quality microsized servo is an affordable and simple to use servo for all your mechatronic needs.
-You will find it similar in specifications to the Hitec HS-55, taking an input voltage of 6 volts and delvering 230g/cm with a maxium torque at 0.10 sec/60°
+This high quality micro-sized servo is an affordable and simple to use servo for all your mechatronic needs.
+You will find it similar in specifications to the Hitec HS-55, taking an input voltage of 6 volts and delivering 230g/cm with a maximum torque at 0.10 sec/60°
 The micro servo comes with a 3 wire ground, power and control cable with a three pin female header on the end.
 The servo achieves in practise rotation of 160°.

 **Features**